HL7/cql/input/pages/03-developersguide.md

     return P as ImagingProcedure
 ```

-the [.id]#ImagingProcedures# expression returns all procedures that are instances of [.id]#ImagingProcedure# as instances of [.id]#ImagingProcedure#.
-This means that attributes that are specific to [.id]#ImagingProcedure# can be accessed.
+the <span class="id">ImagingProcedures</span> expression returns all procedures that are instances of <span class="id">ImagingProcedure</span> as instances of <span class="id">ImagingProcedure</span>.
+This means that attributes that are specific to <span class="id">ImagingProcedure</span> can be accessed.

-If the run-time type of the value is not of the type specified in the [.kw]#as# operator, the result is [.kw]#null#.
+If the run-time type of the value is not of the type specified in the <span class="kw">as</span> operator, the result is <span class="kw">null</span>.

 In addition, CQL supports a _strict_ cast, which has the same semantics as casting, except that if the run-time type of the value is not of the type specified, a run-time error is thrown.
-The keyword [.kw]#cast# is used to indicate a strict cast:
+The keyword <span class="kw">cast</span> is used to indicate a strict cast:

 ``` cql
 define "StrictCast": cast First(Procedures) as ImagingProcedure